 Outlook.
 The Company is affected by general economic and industrial growth, plastic resin availability and affordability, and general industrial production.
 Our business has both geographic and end market diversity, which reduces the effect of any one of these factors on our overall performance.
 Our results are affected by our ability to pass through raw material and other cost changes to our customers, improve manufacturing productivity and adapt to volume changes of our customers, including those changes being impacted by the current COVID-19 pandemic.
-Based on current market conditions we believe both of our Consumer Packaging segments and our Engineered Materials segment will see negative volumes in the near-term as they are more highly indexed to food service and industrials markets as well as experiencing temporary delays in various project launches.
+Based on current market conditions we believe portions of our Consumer Packaging segments and our Engineered Materials segment will continue to see volume pressure in the near-term as they are more highly indexed to food service and industrials markets.
 We also believe our Health, Hygiene, & Specialties segment will continue to have strong volumes for the duration of fiscal 2020 as a result of strong demand for healthcare products.
-Despite some near-term pressures we believe our underlying long-term demand fundamentals in all divisions remains intact as we continue our focus on delivering protective solutions that enhance consumer safety and execute on the Company's mission statement of "Always Advancing to Protect What's Important".
-For fiscal 2020, we project cash flow from operations and free cash flow of at least \$1,400 million and \$800 million, respectively.
-The free cash flow floor assumes an estimated \$600 million of capital spending, cash taxes of \$150 million, cash interest costs of \$430 million, and other cash uses of \$50 million related to changes in working capital, acquisition integration expenses and costs to achieve synergies.
+We continue to believe our underlying long-term demand fundamentals in all divisions remain intact as we continue our focus on delivering protective solutions that enhance consumer safety and execute on the Company's mission statement of "Always Advancing to Protect What's Important".
+For fiscal 2020, we project cash flow from operations and free cash flow of \$1,450 million and \$830 million, respectively.
+The free cash flow assumes an estimated \$620 million of capital spending, cash taxes of \$170 million, cash interest costs of \$430 million, and other cash uses of \$50 million related to changes in working capital, acquisition integration expenses and costs to achieve synergies.
 For the definition of free cash flow and further information related to free cash flow as a non-GAAP financial measure, see "Liquidity and Capital Resources".